ephel-lang/ephel/ROADMAP.md

 ### Stage 3: Ocaml Mitch Runtime

 Such a runtime allows Ephel code to be executed in another runtime.
-For this purpose, the Rust, Go, Java, C#, C++ and Javascript runtimes should also be targeted.
+For this purpose, the Rust, Go, Java, C#, C++, Javascript and WASM runtimes should also be targeted.

 ## Extensions